 The study found that Latino teachers have an impact on Latino students passing standardized tests and taking advanced classes and college admissions exams.

 Meier says the improved results are due to direct contact between teachers and students.
 School boards matter, too, he explained.
 “Members of school boards play a role in hiring the superintendent, who influences the hiring of teachers,” he says.

 Unfortunately, that’s rarely the case across the United States.
 According to the U.S. Department of Education, only 7.8 percent of teachers in the United States are Latino.
 About 13.3 million Hispanics are enrolled in U.S. public schools this year, or 26 percent of all students.

-When asked how many Hispanic teachers she had in the past three years, Cordova said she could not remember a single one.
+When asked how many Hispanic teachers she had in the past three years, Laura said she could not remember a single one.

 Aldine isn't a wealthy town.
 Almost three-quarters of students in the district are Latino, and about 82 percent are economically disadvantaged.
 In Texas overall, Hispanics make up 51.3 percent of the student population, and 60.2 percent are economically disadvantaged.

 Meier has identified Aldine as “a place where Hispanic teachers are consistently doing an excellent job.”

 That's praise for Viola García, vice president of the school board and one of Laura's “allies.”

 The administrator “makes me feel there's someone on the board who understands Hispanics students,” said Laura.

 García joined the Aldine school board in 1992, when her daughters were students in the district.
 She says her presence on the board had an impact at the beginning, when the majority of the students were white and less attention was paid to minority students.